 227 Whitmore Administration Building

 The Dean of Students Office provides PRIVATE investigative and disciplinary processes for incidents of student against student sexual violence/harassment, relationship violence and stalking, in accordance with the Code of Student Conduct.
 Additionally, staff can assist all students in connecting with campus resources, changing class schedule, moving to a different residence hall, requesting support from faculty, withdrawing from classes etc, as related to sexual and relationship violence.
 Students do not have to file a formal complaint under the student code of conduct to request these resources.
 Patricia Cardoso, Associate Dean of Students for Student Conduct serves as Deputy Title IX Coordinator for the Campus.
 Call 413-545-2684 or email firstname.lastname@example.org to request a meeting with Dean Cardoso or another Dean.

-The Office of Equal Opportunity and Diversity (EO) provides both formal and informal PRIVATE investigative and disciplinary processes for incidents involving employees or students filing against employees sexual violence/harassment, relationship violence and stalking, in accordance with the Sexual Harassment Policy and Procedures.
+The Equal Opportunity Office (EO) provides both formal and informal PRIVATE investigative and disciplinary processes for incidents involving employees or students filing against employees sexual violence/harassment, relationship violence and stalking, in accordance with the Sexual Harassment Policy and Procedures.
 Additionally, staff can assist employee in connecting with campus resources, and request assistance in employment related matters as related to sexual and relationship violence.
 Individuals do not have to file a formal complaint under the Sexual Harassment Policy and Procedures to request assistance.
-Débora D. Ferreira, Executive Director of the Office of Equal Opportunity is the Title IX Coordinator for the University.
+Débora D. Ferreira, Executive Director of the Equal Opportunity Office is the Title IX Coordinator for the University.
 Call 413- 545-3464 or email email@example.com to request an intake meeting with Débora D. Ferreira or an EO staff.

 Confidential Community Resources